stephenpkelly/stephen.github.io/about/index.md

     The cornerstone of the program was a dissertation.
 I undertook mine with [Coillte](http://www.coillte.ie/) the Irish State Forestry Company pronounced ˈkəilʲtʲə (good luck :)).
 It was incredible to delve into such an unusual and interesting domain and I will dedicate a full post to this project.
 But for those of you who can't wait it's titled _Prediction of Forestry Planned End Products Using Dirichlet Regression and Neural Networks_ and was published <a href="http://dx.doi.org/10.5849/forsci.14-023" target="_blank">here</a>.

-You all now know a good bit about me and but stay tuned identity thieves as my PPS number and Mother's maiden name will follow.
+You now all know a good bit about me but stay tuned identity thieves as my PPS number and Mother's maiden name will follow.

 As stated above I'm currently an analyst at an eCommerce telecommunications company with a main focus on fraud prevention and payment conversion.